 Git-Backed Content

 Posit Connect publishers can deploy content to Connect in a variety of ways.
 One mechanism is to create content on Connect directly from a Git repository.
-The user guide contains instructions on the steps taken by publishers.
+The User Guide contains instructions on the steps taken by publishers.

 Content deployed from a Git repository is indicated both in the content listing with the text “from Git” and in the content’s Settings -> Info with a Git-specific section containing metadata about the source repository.